srfinley/Graphs/projects/social/README.md

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

 98.8% and 5.4, determined programatically.
-The latter may be off by one in some accountings, since each path includes both the starting and ending friends.